 Was someone fired but they still have access to an app and can use that access to steal information?

-Do you want to revoke a user's permission to a specific app or require a specific user to perform multi-factor authentication?
+Do you want to revoke a user's permission to a specific app or require a specific user to use multi-factor authentication?

-You can also drill down into the user's account by clicking the cog at the end of the user's account row and selecting an action to take, such as Suspend user or Remove user's collaborations.
-If the user was imported from Azure Active Directory, you can also click on Azure AD account settings to get easy access to advanced user management features like group management, MFA, details about the user's sign ins and the ability to block sign in.
+You can drill down into the user's account by clicking the three dots at the end of the user's account row and selecting an action to take.
+Take an action such as Suspend user or Remove user's collaborations.
+If the user was imported from Azure Active Directory, you can also click on Azure AD account settings to get easy access to advanced user management features.
+Examples of management features include group management, MFA, details about the user's sign ins, and the ability to block sign in.

-Go to Investigate and then select an app.
+Go to Investigate, followed by Connected apps then select an app.
 The app dashboard opens and gives you information and insights.
-You can use the tabs across the top to check the following:
+You can use the tabs across the top to check:

 What kind of devices are your users using to connect to the app?